A Dimension-free Algorithm for Contextual Continuum-armed Bandits: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we study the continuum-armed bandit problem under contextual information, where the context space and arms space are both continuous.
-After assuming the curvature of payoff functions, strong convexity and second-order smoothness, we propose a novel method combining stochastic approximation with bining partition framework and obtain a much better regret than existing literature.
-Surprisingly, our method achieves a dimension-free result.
+After assuming the curvature of payoff functions, strong convexity and second-order smoothness, we propose a novel algorithm combining stochastic approximation with binning partition framework and obtain a much better regret than existing literature.
+Surprisingly, our method achieves a dimension-free result. {Moreover, we generalize our algorithm to an adaptive one that maintains the asymptotic regret bound but performs much better in practice.}

 In the future, we will investigate how to reduce the effect incurred by context space.
 In other words, whether the curvature conditions corresponding to covariates can be utilized to improve the regret bound.
 If so, another nonparametric estimation framework other than binning partition is required to solve the curse of dimensionality problem.
 It's an open problem that how to incorporate nonparametric statistic learning methods in reducing the growth rate of the regret with respect to the dimension of context space.